With so much information currently circulating regarding COVID-19, it can be difficult to know how best to proceed as a

 Coronavirus Job Retention Scheme

-In an unprecedented move, the UK Government has announced that it will provide financial support to all UK employers, enabling them to retain staff whom they may otherwise have had to let go due to the impact of the coronavirus crisis.
+In an unprecedented move, the UK Government announced that it would provide financial support to all UK employers, enabling them to retain staff whom they may otherwise have had to let go due to the impact of the coronavirus crisis.